photoprism/photoprism-docs/docs/getting-started/faq.md

 Since the app is running inside a container, you have to explicitly mount the host folders you want to use.
 PhotoPrism won't be able to see folders that have not been mounted.
-Multiple folders can be made accessible by mounting them as subfolders of `/photoprism/originals`, for example:
+Multiple folders can be made accessible by mounting them as sub folders of `/photoprism/originals`, for example:

 ```yaml
 volumes: